GrantCuster/hwriting/content/posts/2020-07-30-automadraw.md

 figure src="/images/automadraw-1596131469.gif"
 >}}

-[Automadraw](https://automadraw.constraint.systems) is a new app I made for my [Constraint Systems](https://constraint.systems) project.
+[Automadraw](https://automadraw.constraint.systems) is a new experimental app I made for my [Constraint Systems](https://constraint.systems) project.
 It lets you draw and evolve your drawing using cellular automata using two keyboard controlled cursors.

 ## What is it for